-CONAH ensures that facility planning is aligned with the CONAH Mission and utilizes the Program Review process in resource allocation and planning.
+CONAH ensures that facility planning is aligned with the Mission and uses the Program Review process in resource allocation and planning.

-III.
 B. 3 To assure the feasibility and effectiveness of physical resources in supporting institutional programs and services, the institution plans and evaluates its facilities and equipment on a regular basis, taking utilization and other relevant data into account.